Nchrist89/Palms-Peaks-P1/README.md

 ### Imagery

 All images on the homepage of the website have been generated using [Prome AI](https://www.promeai.pro/ai-image-generation) website.
-Images from the Gallery are from various AI image tools Microsoft Designer, fal.ai, aitubo.ai.
+Images from the Gallery are from various AI image tools which are Microsoft Designer, fal.ai, aitubo.ai.

-Images for styling purposes such as the navigation bar wooden pattern and heading backgrounds was taken from google images.
+Images for styling purposes such as the navigation bar wooden pattern and heading backgrounds was taken from google images which have then been modified with GIMP software.

 ### Wireframes